Skip to main content

 How to use Husarion Docker images

 Docker Compose enables the simultaneous launch of multiple containers with specific configurations.
 It is the recommended method for using Docker images.
 Compose files (compose.yaml) describe the configurations of the containers to be started.
-For basic use you can use our cheat sheet detailed guidance on using Docker and Docker Compose, please consult the official Docker documentation.
+For basic use you can use our examples.
+For more detailed guidance on using Docker and Docker Compose, please consult the official Docker documentation.

 How to use Docker